What is Life in San Francisco Like?

 “Keep an open mind.
-There will be days where you’ll question yourself and your decision to move here.
+There will be days where you’ll question yourself and your decision to live in SF.
 That’s normal.
 Just ride it out and think of it as an adventure (especially when you take a train and two buses to the Social Security office only to find out they close at midday on a Wednesday).

 “Read everything you can about expat life in San Francisco before moving.
 Link up with an expat Facebook group, such as Australians in San Francisco for tips and advice.

 Apply for a CreditStacks Mastercard up to 60 days before you move to the US – you don’t need an SSN to apply, and if you’re approved, your card can be waiting for you when you land.
 (You will need to provide an SSN within 60 days after your card is activated.)